khonsulabs/kludgine/README.md

 - Ergonomical and consistent API: This is a work in progress, but the goal is a consistent design that is easy to read and write.
 The primary goal of v0.1 is to stabilize a reasonable API that fits this vision.
 Right now there is still a lot of work on the foundation, and the API is under constant revision.
 - Easily include animated spritesheets from [Aseprite](https://www.aseprite.org)
-- Font fallback system (with more support for Unicode-driven fallback choices eventually coming)
+- Font fallback system (with more support for Unicode-driven fallback choices [eventually coming](https://github.com/khonsulabs/kludgine/issues/28))
-- Batteries-included input mapping system (to be developed) -- Easily respond to intent-based inputs intead of hard-coding key mappings, and a flexible system for providing UI hints for the user based on those intents.
+- Batteries-included input mapping system ([to be developed](https://github.com/khonsulabs/kludgine/issues/27)) -- Easily respond to intent-based inputs intead of hard-coding key mappings, and a flexible system for providing UI hints for the user based on those intents.

 # About

 This is being developed by and for [Khonsu Labs](https://khonsulabs.com/) partially as a learning experience.
 I hope it will be useful to others eventually.

-This code is [licensed](./README.md) under the [MIT](https://opensource.org/licenses/MIT) license.
+This code is [licensed](./LICENSE.txt) under the [MIT](https://opensource.org/licenses/MIT) license.
 This code will eventually be dual-licensed under the Apache License v2.0.
-If this is an issue for you please contact [me](https://github.com/ecton), and I will prioritize it.
+If this is an issue for you comment [on this issue](https://github.com/khonsulabs/kludgine/issues/30), and I will prioritize it.